 at their best

 Healthy ones are wise and tolerant.
 Because they do not judge compulsively, the judgments they do choose to make are careful and accurate.
 Their ability to intuitively know the course of action that will lead to the best results for everyone makes them wonderful advisors, especially in matters that involve tricky moral or ethical questions.

 Balanced ones learn how to open up and play.
-They feel deep, heartfelt joy at simply being alive.
+Like balanced sevens, they feel deep, heartfelt joy at simply being alive.
 They are still careful and correct, but now with less of that serious earnestness.
 Spontaneous joviality emerges.